 Australian Institute of Health and Welfare.
-Specialist homelessness services annual report [Internet].
-Canberra: Australian Institute of Health and Welfare, 2020 [cited 2021 Nov.
-30].
+Specialist homelessness services annual report 2020–21 [Internet].
+Canberra: Australian Institute of Health and Welfare, 2021 [cited 2022 Jul.
+7].
 Available from: https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

-Australian Institute of Health and Welfare (AIHW) 2020, Specialist homelessness services annual report, viewed 30 November 2021, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report
+Australian Institute of Health and Welfare (AIHW) 2021, Specialist homelessness services annual report 2020–21, viewed 7 July 2022, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 Get citations as an Endnote file:

-PDF | 5.7Mb
+PDF | 12Mb

 On this page

-People with disability are a diverse group, with varying types and severities of disability across all socioeconomic and demographic groups (AIHW 2020).
-Their pathways into and out of homelessness are just as varied, and can be influenced by disability type, location and the severity of their disability (Beer et al. 2019).
+People with disability are a diverse group, with varying types and levels of disability across all socioeconomic and demographic groups (AIHW 2020).
+Their pathways into and out of homelessness are just as varied, and can be influenced by disability type, location and the level of their disability (Beer et al. 2019).
 People with disability may have a greater exposure to risk factors associated with homelessness than the general population (Beer et al. 2012).
 Low income, lack of social support, limited engagement with the labour market, compounded by the need for specialised assistance and services, can leave some people with disability increasingly vulnerable to the risk of homelessness and the negative impact of homelessness.

-Timely access to safe, suitable and long-term housing can be critical to the wellbeing of people with disability.
-Affordable and secure housing can provide independence and the ability to participate in social, economic, sporting and cultural life.
-Housing that meets accessibility standards, is in close proximity to transport and to quality and affordable support services is also vital for those with disability (COAG 2011).
+Timely access to safe, suitable and long-term housing can be critical to the wellbeing of people with disability, providing independence and the ability to participate in social, economic, sporting and cultural life.
+Housing that meets accessibility requirements, is in close proximity to transport and to quality and affordable support services is also vital for those with disability (COAG 2011).